EmmmaTech/Calculator_NX/README.md

 # Calculator_NX
 This is my C++ Calculator program, ported to the Nintendo Switch.

 This app can now be used in a GUI way, or the normal Command-Line looking way.
 The app by default uses the GUI version.
+The command-line version (or CMD for short) has been deprecated.
+You should instead use the GUI version.

 [Join the Discord Server!](https://discord.gg/WXKMvK2NRe)